 Workers' compensation insurance has been a requirement for employers since the early 1900s.
 Here are some of the reasons why workers' compensation is so important:

-- Workers can continue paying their bills and maintain their lifestyle as they recover.
+- Workers can continue paying their bills and maintain their lifestyle as

 - It provides peace of mind for both workers and employers who are in a physically demanding field, such as construction, factory work, or trucking.